NaturalLogZ/Matroids.jl/README.md

 #### Code structure

-Julia reads the code in the files included in Matroids.jl in order.
 First, we define an AbstractMatroid type which supports a lot of functions.
 For now, each implementation of AbstractMatroid needs to provide a constructor, a `_rank(M, X)` function, and a `_groundset(M)` function.
 However, for performance, many other functions should be overwritten (especially `isvalidmatroid`).
+(Now, please also include copy, ==, and update the show function.)

-There are some private utility things in `utils.jl` (need more documentation) and then private universal implementations of functions in `core.jl`.
-The basic public facing functions are in `interface.jl`, but more advance things will probably be in a separate file in the future.
+There are some private utility things in `utils.jl` (need more documentation for these) and then private universal implementations of functions in `core.jl`.
+The basic public facing functions are in `interface.jl`, but more advanced things like isomorphism live in a separate file.

-One specific implementation of matroids & some functions for them is in `basismatroid.jl`.
-Linear matroids (matrices) are in `linearmatroid.jl`.
-Any other implementations (like graphic matroids, linear matroids) should be put in similar files.
-Then the universal matroid constructor code is in `Matroids.jl` after the includes, which currently processes input and redirects to construct a BasisMatroid.
+Then the universal matroid constructor code is in `Matroids.jl` after the includes, which currently processes input and redirects to construct the correct kind of matroid.

 Specifically, we still need to implement:
-- graphic matroids
+- dual matroids
-- circuit closure matroids
+- minor matroids
-- dual matroids, minor matroids, other operations like union, sum, connections? (as objects),
+- coflats, hyperplanes, broken circuts, etc
+- expand the catalog and add infinite categories to the catalog (like uniform, wheel, etc)
-- regular matroids?
+- (more optional) regular matroids, unions, sums, connections

+Almost all documentation is missing but the infrastructure is in place.

+Test coverage is at ~50% before the above is implemented; missing tests on validity, isomorphism, and some constructors.

 #### How to get code coverage:

+First run the tests with code coverage on.
+Probably something like: `] test --coverage` to generate .cov files.
+Then in julia repl:

 ```
 using Coverage